jlumbroso/princeton-scraper-cos-courses/README.md

 ## Feed format

-This feed provides most people in the directory as a JSON dictionary with the following fields:
+This feed provides most courses on the schedule as a JSON dictionary with the following fields:

 ```json